elai950/portfolio/README.md

 * Pure SwiftUI Framework
 * Firebase Firestore
 * Firebase Cloud Functions
-* OneSignal used for notifications
+* OneSignal used for push notifications
 * RevenueCat used for IAP
 * Mailchimp
 * AdMob